-Lemma 5.
-Consider sequences for which all bins in the optimal packing include precisely two items.
-There is an algorithm that receives 1 bit of advice per request and achieves an optimal packing.
+Lemma 5 Consider sequences for which all bins in the optimal packing include precisely two items.
+There is an algorithm that receives 1 bit of advice per item and achieves an optimal packing.

-Proof.
-The single bit of advice for an item x determines whether or not the p artner of x appeared as a previous request, where the partner of x is the item which is packed in the same bin as x in OPT's packing.
-Consider an algori thm A that works as follows: If the partner of x has not been requested yet, A opens a new bin for x.
-Otherwise, it uses the BF strategy to pack x i n one of the open bins.
-We claim that A achieves an optimal packing.
+Proof The single bit of advice for an item x determines whether or not the partner of x appeared as a previous item, where the partner of x is the item which is packed in the same bin as x in OPT's packing.
+Consider an algorithm \mathbb{A} that works as follows: If the partner of x has not appeared yet, \mathbb{A} opens a new bin for x.
+Otherwise, it uses the BF strategy to pack x in one of the open bins.
+We claim that \mathbb{A} achieves an optimal packing.

 Assume that initially we have a mapping that maps the last item to go into a bin to the item it goes on top of in the optimal packing, i.e., it maps the second item of each bin to the first item.
 We update this mapping when necessary and maintain the invariant that we can always pack optimally according to the mapping.
-For serving a request x, if BF does not pack according to this mapping, it packs x on top of y', while, according to the mapping, it was supposed to pack x on top of y, and a later x' is supposed to go on top of y'.
-Due to the BF strategy, y' geqy, so we can update the mapping to map the currently unprocessed x' to y, and, of course, x to y'.
+For packing an item x, if BF does not pack according to this mapping, it packs x on top of y', while, according to the mapping, it was supposed to pack x on top of y, and a later x' is supposed to go on top of y'.
+Due to the BF strategy, $y' \ge y$, so we can update the mapping to map the currently unprocessed x' to y, and, of course, x to y'.

-Lemma 6.
-Consider a sequence $\sigma$ for which all items have sizes larger than 1/4 and for which each bin in OPT's packing includes precisely three items.
-The cost of the Harmonic algorithm is at most $4/3 \text{ OPT}(\sigma) + 3$ for serving such a sequence.
+Lemma 6 Consider a sequence σ for which all items have sizes larger than 1/4 and for which each bin in OPT's packing includes precisely three items.
+The Harmonic algorithm uses at most $4/3 \text{ OPT}(\sigma) + 3$ bins to pack such a sequence.

-Proof.
-The proof is based on a simple weighting function.
-Call an item x large if 1/3 < x < 1/2 and small otherwise $(1/4 < x \le 1/3)$ .
+Proof The proof is based on a simple weighting function.
+Call an item x large if 1/3 < x < 1/2 and small otherwise $(1/4 < x \le 1/3)$.
+Note that, since there are three items in each bin and all are larger than 1/4, no item can have size 1/2 or larger.
 Define the weight of x to be 1/2 if x is large and 1/3 if it is small.
-Consider a bin B in the packing of $\sigma$ by OPT.
+Consider a bin B in the packing of σ by OPT.
 Since there are three items in B, its weight is maximized when there are two large items and one small item in it (three large item do not fit in the same bin).
-Hence, the weight of each bin in the OPT packing is at most $2 \times 1/2 + 1/3 = 4/3$ .
-Consequently, we have OPT( $\sigma$ ) $\ge 3/4W$ , where W is the total weights of all items.
+Hence, the weight of each bin in the OPT packing is at most 2(1/2) + 1/3 = 4/3.
+Consequently, we have OPT($\sigma \ge 3/4W$, where W is the total weights of all items.

 The Harmonic algorithm (HA) simply packs small and large items in separate collections of bins.
 So, each of the algorithm's bins, except possibly two bins, contains either three small items or two large items.
-In both cases, the weight of each bin is at least 1 and we have $HA(\sigma) \le W + 2$ .
-As a conclusion $HA(\sigma) \le 4/3 \operatorname{OPT}(\sigma) + 2$ which completes the proof.
+In both cases, the weight of each bin is at least 1 and we have $HA(\sigma) \leq W + 2$.
+As a conclusion $HA(\sigma) \leq 4/3 \text{ OPT}(\sigma) + 2$ which completes the proof.

-Lemma 7.
-Consider a sequence $\sigma$ for which all bins in the optimal packing are bad bins (as defined earlier).
-There is an algorithm that receives two bits of advice for each request, and opens at most $(4/3 + \frac{5\varepsilon'}{1-5\varepsilon'}) \operatorname{OPT}(\sigma) + 3$ bins.
+Lemma 7 Consider a sequence σ for which all bins in the optimal packing are bad bins (as defined earlier).
+There is an algorithm that receives two bits of advice per item, and opens at most $(4/3 + \frac{5\epsilon'}{1-5\epsilon'}) \operatorname{OPT}(\sigma) + 4$ bins.